-When you create a CFD account with us, you’ll gain access to 0 commission:
+When you create a CFD Account with us, you’ll gain access to:

 - Individual stock trading - ‘Buy’ (go long) or ‘sell’ (go short) up to 2,000 international shares to speculate on their price rising or falling

-- Thematic trading - gain exposure to the movements of a specific trend or ‘theme’ such as meme stocks, social media stocks, EV stocks, and many other ThematiX
+- Thematic trading - gain exposure to the movements of a specific trend or ‘theme’ such as meme stocks, social media stocks, EV stocks, AI stocks, and many other ThematiX

 - Basket trading - take a position on a group of stocks simultaneously, grouped together into one index or ETF.